- The general rule is that works created by federal government employees are in the public domain.

 The U.S. government may obtain copyrights through an assignment, bequest or otherwise.
-For example, an independent contractor such as a consultant, writer or artist may assign copyright in a research paper or drawing to the U.S. government.
+For example, an independent contractor (e.g., a consultant, writer or artist) may transfer or assign copyright in a research paper or drawing to the government, which is then the copyright owner.

-When a copyright is transferred or assigned to the U.S. government, the government then is a copyright owner.
-In these situations, the works are not in the public domain and you do need to obtain permission and pay a fee, if requested, prior to using the works.
+In these situations, the works aren’t in the public domain.
+Therefore you need to obtain permission and pay a fee, if requested, prior to using them.

-The fact that certain U.S. government works aren’t protected by copyright doesn’t create a requirement that these works be made publicly available without restriction.
+The fact that certain U.S. government works aren’t protected by copyright doesn’t require the government to make them publicly available without restriction.
 Federal laws and agency policies govern the public release of U.S. government information.

-Although the government doesn’t generally restrict the use or distribution of most types of U.S government works, statutes such as the Freedom of Information Act (FOIA) provide the government with authority to restrict access for such purposes as national security and export control, and to files relating to personnel, medical and similar issues.
+The U.S. government doesn’t generally restrict the use or distribution of most types of its works.
+However, statutes such as the Freedom of Information Act (FOIA) provide the government with authority to restrict access for such purposes as national security and export control, and to files relating to personnel, medical and similar issues.

 Works of Joint Authorship

-If a government employee and an independent consultant (i.e., nongovernment employee) jointly create a work such as an e-book or research paper, there’s an issue as to whether the government may be a co-owner of the copyright in that e-book or research paper with the independent contractor.
-In such a situation, the government may choose to obtain permission from the independent contractor to use and distribute the work, or even go further and obtain an assignment of copyright in the e-book or research paper from the independent consultant.
+If a government employee and an independent consultant (i.e., not a government employee) jointly create a work such as an e-book or research paper, there’s an issue as to whether the government may co-own the copyright in that work with the independent contractor.
+In such a situation, the government may choose to obtain permission from the independent contractor to use and distribute the work.
+The government may go even further and obtain an assignment of copyright in the work from the independent consultant.

 Federal government employees have and retain copyright protection in their works in certain situations.
-For example, an employee who writes a novel in the evenings at home would own the copyright in that novel.
-An employee who develops a course based on knowledge attained at work would also likely own copyright in that course, unless the development of that course were part of the employee’s work duties in the federal government.
+For example, an employee who writes a novel in the evenings at home would own the copyright in it.
+An employee who develops a course based on knowledge attained at work would also likely be its copyright owner, unless its development were part of the employee’s federal government work duties.